Childless married couples

-COFA Bordeaux remains fully available for counselling to adoptive families in Colombian nationality, passport, and military situation procedures, and for birth parent queries.
+COFA Bordeaux remains fully available for counseling adoptive families about Colombian nationality, passport, and military situation procedures, as well as birth parent queries.

 COFA Bordeaux will continue offering Parenting Support Workshops, which are open to the adoptive families it has supported throughout their adoption procedure.

 COFA Lyon and COFA Bordeaux have been working for over 35 years with Colombia, where they share a joint representative.
 Following a period when this country entrusted us with many children, we have noted a steady decrease, mainly due to the development of national adoptions.